muckamuck/lambda-tool/README.md

 * At least one subnet in that account (or access to create one)
 * An IAM role to assign to the lambda.
 If you do not have a suitable IAM role you can get some idea [here](http://docs.aws.amazon.com/lambda/latest/dg/vpc-rds-create-iam-role.html).
 * A very simple security group
-* An S3 bucket where you can put build/deployment artifacts
+* An S3 bucket where you can put build/deployment artifacts.
+This bucket **must** be in the same AWS region as your function.
 * A minimal Python 2.7 development environment including virtualenv or virtualenv wrapper

 ## Sample workflow: